 Online Master’s Degree in Counseling Psychology Admission Requirements

-Some Masters in Counseling Psychology programs require that students hold an accredited undergraduate degree in psychology, counseling, or related discipline.
-Accreditation is required at every point of the educational process for those than plan to pursue licensure.
-This process includes the validation of coursework, experience, and relevance to the field of counseling psychology.
+Some online master’s programs in counseling psychology require that students hold an accredited undergraduate degree in psychology, counseling, or a related discipline.
+Accreditation is required at every point of the educational process for those who plan to pursue licensure.
+This process can include the validation of coursework, experience, and relevance to the field of counseling psychology.
 Not only does the title of your degree count during this requirement, but your performance may also be weighed.
-Some schools require that students achieve a 3.0 or higher GPA in order to be accepted within their programs.
+Some schools require that students achieve a 3.0 or higher GPA to be accepted into their programs.

-While not required by every school, the Graduate Record Examination (GRE) could be a requirement for the university that you choose for you graduate degree.
-The exam was designed to test the skills of undergraduate earners prior to entering into graduate level programs.
+As mentioned, while it is not required by every school, the Graduate Record Examination (GRE) could be a requirement for the university you choose for your graduate degree.
+The exam was designed to test the skills of undergraduate learners prior to entering graduate-level programs.
 Scores are provided after students have completed the test, which can then be forwarded to schools during the application process.
-Schools that require the GRE will have the requirement listed on their website and may have acceptable score listed as well.
-If you must take this exam for the program you choose, you can take it after completing your undergraduate degree program.
+Schools that require the GRE will have the requirement listed on their website and may have acceptable scores listed as well.
+If you must take this exam for the program you choose, you can take it during or after completing your undergraduate degree.

 Transcripts, Letters of Recommendations, and Resume

-Any time you enroll in a graduate program, you are likely going to need to submit copies of official transcripts from any college that you have attended.
-This is part of the initial degree verification process and it is required for all degree programs.
+If you decide to enroll in either an in-person or online master’s in counseling psychology program, you are likely to need to submit copies of official transcripts from any college or university you’ve attended.
+This is part of the initial degree verification process and is required for all degree programs.
 Letters of recommendation are required for some programs, which can be drafted by previous professors or even employers, if the field you work in is relevant to the degree program.
-Some colleges even require that students submit an official resume, but this is usually only requested if students are required to have some work experience as part of the college admissions process.
+Some colleges may require that students also submit an official resume.
+This is usually only requested if students are required to have some work experience as part of the college admissions process.

-Another variable requirement includes the completion of essay questions and personal statements.
-Essay questions are usually formatted to include your reasoning for choosing the field in which you are in, what you can contribute to the field, and experiences that have helped you grow into a more knowledgeable professional.
-In lieu of essay questions, some schools may require that you submit a personal statement, which can include more about your own personal experiences and how they are related to your interest and investment in counseling psychology.
+Another requirement may include the completion of essay questions and personal statements.
+Essay questions are usually formatted to reveal your reasoning for choosing the field, what you can contribute to the field, and experiences that have helped you grow into a more knowledgeable professional.
+In lieu of essay questions, some schools may require that you write a personal statement, which can include more about your own personal experiences and how they are related to your interest and investment in counseling psychology.

-Once you have been admitted into the Masters in Counseling Psychology program, you may find that you are entering into a new experience than what you remember from undergraduate education.
-At the masters level, students may be given the opportunity to take a more self-directed approach to learning through the use of convenient online formats.
+Once you have been admitted into an online master’s degree program in counseling psychology, you may find that you are entering into an educational experience that is different from your undergraduate education.
+At the master’s level, students may be given the opportunity to take a more self-directed approach to learning through the use of convenient online formats.

-During the course of your degree program, you may be expected to take part in interactive class lectures on a weekly basis, complete assignments and submit them via the online upload feature, and post discussions and respond to classmates on a regular basis.
-Some of the other feature of this degree program, including length and courses will be noted below this section.
+During the course of your degree program, you may be expected to take part in interactive class lectures on a weekly basis, complete assignments and submit them via an online portal, and post discussions and respond to classmates on a regular basis.
+Some of the other features of this degree program, including length and courses, are noted below.

-The length of a masters program can be different depending on what you prefer as a learner.
-Many online degree programs provide students with the option of pursuing a degree at an expedited rate — between 1-2 years, while others can be expanded depending on the needs of the student.
-Since this degree program can require anywhere from 45-80 credit hours for completion, the standard completion time is between 2-3 years for students at full-time enrollment.
+The length of a master’s program can be different depending on what you prefer as a learner.
+Many master’s degree programs provide students with the option of pursuing a degree at an expedited rate — between one to two years — while others can be expanded depending on the needs of the student.
+Since this degree program can require anywhere from 45-80 credit hours for completion, the standard completion time is between two to three years for students at full-time enrollment.

-In addition to the time spent in the classroom, most programs require that students take part in 1 or 2 practicum experiences, most of which are conducted in designated locations during the program.
-The practicum requirement may include the need for students to be present on-campus, or may be set through local organizations.
-The requirements for each university’s practicum should be listed clear on the university's website.
+In addition to the time spent in the classroom, most programs require students take part in one or two practicum experiences, many of which are conducted in designated locations during the program.
+The practicum requirement may include the need to be present on-campus, or may be set through local organizations.
+The requirements for each university’s practicum should be listed clearly on their website.

-As you move forward into your degree program, you can take courses that are both specific to counseling and relevant to the field of psychology.
+As you move forward in your online master’s in counseling psychology, you can take courses that are both specific to counseling and relevant to the field of psychology as a whole.
 The theories and principles associated with the diagnostic assessment and treatment of patients should be taught in detail throughout your experience.
-If you plan on choosing a separate specialization to go alongside you degree in counseling psychology, you may see a slight change in the consistency of your curriculum.
+If you plan on choosing a separate specialization in counseling psychology, you may see a slight change in your curriculum.
 Some of the more common generalized courses for counseling psychology are below.

 Marriage and Family Therapy

-Counseling professionals that specialize in marriage and family therapy play a large role in managing attachments and connections within the family unit.
-If you have an interest in providing hands on counseling to families in need, this is a great place to specialize.
+Counseling professionals who specialize in marriage and family therapy play a large role in managing attachments and connections within the family unit.
+If you have an interest in providing hands-on counseling to families in need, this is a great place to specialize.

 The field of behavior therapy is likely to become more prominent in the coming years.
-Specializing in behavior studies and therapy can help to provide you with helpful methods for observing, assessing, and changing unwanted behaviors.
+Specializing in behavior studies and therapy can help provide you with helpful methods for observing, assessing, and changing unwanted or harmful behaviors in patients.

-Providing a heavy focus in issues that are typically experienced by women, women’s counseling is a great option if you want to counsel women through difficult periods in life.
-Support through marriage, childbirth, menopause, and even hormonal change is a large portion of what is addressed in this line of work.
+Providing a detailed focus on issues that are typically experienced by women, women’s counseling is a great option if you want to counsel women through difficult periods in life.
+Support through marriage, childbirth, menopause, and even hormonal changes is a large portion of what is addressed in this line of work.

 Child and Adolescent Counseling

-If you have the desire to work with children and adolescents throughout your career, you may find this emphasis to be of interest to you.
-Counselors within this domain focus on the emotional and developmental needs of children and adolescents, in school and at home.
+If you have the desire to work with children and adolescents throughout your career, you may find this emphasis to be of interest.
+Counselors in this domain focus on the emotional and developmental needs of children and adolescents, in school and at home.

-If you have the desire to move forward into a degree program that can assist people with getting through difficult times, counseling psychology is a great option for you.
-This field is a primary choice for those with a profound interest in the practice of counseling and the theoretical components of psychology.
-Observing people wholly without focusing on specific aspects of their personality is what makes counseling psychology different from other aspects of counseling.
+If you have the desire to move forward into an online master’s in counseling psychology program, and have a passion for assisting people through difficult times, counseling psychology could be a great option for you.
+This field can be a primary choice for those who have a profound interest in the practice of counseling and the theoretical components of psychology.